Ambiano Electric Travel Cooler

 Half the battle of getting to a party is getting the food to the party.
 We’ve all been there: we’re going to someplace hot with cold drinks … all while the cold drinks are warming up in the greenhouse heat of the car.
 Or, we’re going to someplace cold and bringing hot food … all while the hot food is cooling off in the frigid trunk of a car in the middle of winter.

-For a number of years now, Aldi has sold a gadget that claims to be able to solve these problems.
-In years past, it was sold under the Adventuridge product label; now it’s sold under a different Aldi house brand, Auto XS.
+For a number of years now, Aldi has sold a gadget that claims to be able to solve these problems: an electric cooler.

-It comes with a 2-year warranty, serviced by a company with an address at h-u-p.com.
+In recent years, it has come with a 2-year warranty, serviced by a company with an address at h-u-p.com.
 A visit to that site indicates it’s a German company, but I don’t know much about it beyond that.
+Aldi’s digital product listing indicates it is made in China.

 According to Aldi, the cooler measures 15.2″ wide, 11.6″ high, and 18.9“ deep — enough for thirty-six 12-ounce cans, 10 1-liter bottles, or six 2-liter bottles.
 It can be used either in the car accessory socket (commonly called the cigarette lighter adapter) or plugged into a standard 2-prong wall outlet, both of which are stored in a cable storage compartment.